On the relative asymptotic expressivity of inference frameworks: Preliminaries

 \section{Preliminaries}

 We let $\mbbN$ be the set of all non-negative integers and we let $\mbbN^+$ be the set of positive integers.
-Finite sequences/tuples of objects are denoted by $\bar{a}, \bar{b}, \bar{r}, \bar{x}$, etcetera.
+Finite sequences/tuples of objects are denoted by $\bar{a}, \bar{b}, \bar{r}, \bar{x}$, et cetera.
 (Typically the objects of the sequence are numbers, elements from the domain of a structure or logical variables.)